tom-s/react-drag-sortable/README.md

 ## License

-react-sortable-list is dual licensed under the MIT license and GPL.
+react-drag-sortable is dual licensed under the MIT license and GPL.
 For more information click [here](https://opensource.org/licenses/MIT).